-- Improves Brand Value: It is kept for branded goods with no close substitute and it focuses on quality rather than price and quantity.
-The basic motive behind superior quality is customer satisfaction and improved faith which automatically increases the brand value.
+- Improves Brand Value: It is kept for branded goods with no close substitute, and it focuses on quality rather than price and quantity.
+The primary motive behind superior quality is customer satisfaction and improved faith, which automatically increases the brand value.

 - Unique Products: Prestige pricing is possible only for products which have no close substitute.
 Hence, they focus on the uniqueness of the product so that it can stand out from the rest in the crowd.

 - Other Advantages Includes

 - Lower chances of defects in the product

 - Highly reliable products and brands

 - Limited Customer Base: Here, the manufacturer focuses on quality instead of quantity and targets only people with high financial position or belong to top class like celebrities, etc. hence the customer base is limited.